Graduate M.S. Degree Programs

 The MS in Software Engineering (MSSE) program is the one of the most recent additions to SCI’s portfolio of graduate programs, having gone live in Fall 2013.
 This multidisciplinary program focuses on the most advanced practices, including the critical human factor in software development, testing, and validation for producing high quality, sophisticated and dependable software products.

 We are very excited to introduce our MS in Informatics and Analytics program, which started in March 2013.
 This multidisciplinary program focuses on the most advanced practices, including guiding those working with extensive amounts of data to find innovative and new types of emerging information and content.

 SCI Program Structure

 SCI graduate programs structure and a bit about our students

-Our five professional programs, MSIA, MSSE, HCI, ISEC and MITM, are primarily focused on working professionals who are looking to either advance their careers within their current organizations or pursuing a change in careers.
+Our four professional programs, MSIA, MSSE, ISEC and MITM, are primarily focused on working professionals who are looking to either advance their careers within their current organizations or pursuing a change in careers.
 Our student population is diverse in terms of age (late 20’s to late 50’s), genders, IT experience (novice to expert) and industry represented (manufacturing, Health Care, education, consulting, etc.).

 Classes are taken one at a time, with each class covering the coursework within one month.
-Our classes in HCI, ITM, and ISEC take place on alternating weekends, while the MSSE and MSIA programs offer classes everyand night.
-While students are given some latitude in how quickly they complete the program, it is designed for a student to finish in as quickly as one calendar year.
+Our classes in ITM, and ISEC take place on alternating weekends, while the MSSE and MSIA programs offer classes everyand night.
+While students are given some latitude in how quickly they complete the program, it is designed for a student to finish in as quickly as 18 months.
 The classroom experience varies across instructors, but faculty are encouraged to create a flexible, dynamic, and interactive structure where students will actively engage in the learning experience.
 We utilize faculty who have an expertise in the subject matter, but also employ guest speakers from industry where appropriate to accentuate the classroom discussion.